Kmino-io/kmino-website/src/content/blog/eoy-wrapped-2025.md

 ![Lunos Rebranding](../blog-assets/eoy-2025/lunos.png)

 Some features and deliverables are planned for weeks, months, or quarters.
 Others are sometimes year-long planning and execution.
-For Syscoin, our team's main work will be launched only in 2026, but they earned a special mention in this post.
+For Syscoin, our team's main work will launch only in 2026, but they earned a special mention in this post.

 We worked together with the Syscoin Foundation to deliver their upcoming Layer-2 solution, zkSys, based on zero-knowledge proofs, and inheriting the Bitcoin-security from their L1.